caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 directive  # or go at the end
 ```

-The hash character `#` cannot appear in the middle of a token (i.e. it must be preceded by a space or appear at the beginning of a line).
+The hash character `#` for a comment cannot appear in the middle of a token (i.e. it must be preceded by a space or appear at the beginning of a line).
 This allows the use of hashes within URIs or other values without requiring quoting.

 ## Environment variables